-The cost of congestion in Sydney is estimated to increase from around $6 billion in 2011 to $15 billion in 2031.
+The cost of congestion in the greater Sydney is estimated to increase from around $8.1 billion in 2016 to $15.9 billion in 2031.
 With a growing population and an increasingly centralised workforce, Inner Sydney is forecast to have the highest number of trips for any region in New South Wales.

 Five of Sydney’s most congested urban roads are located within a 10 km radius of Sydney’s CBD.
-The public transport network in Inner Sydney is also projected to reach or exceed current capacity by 2031.
+Some parts of the public transport network in Inner Sydney are also projected to reach or exceed current capacity by 2031.